tymyrddin/purple/source/docs/foundations/system-effectiveness/for-defence.md

 ## SEM-informed defence

-### Identify critical models
+### Identifying critical models

-Start by asking where the organisation is relying on assumptions rather than verified facts.
+The starting question is where an organisation is relying on assumptions rather than verified facts.
 Which beliefs, if wrong, would cause the most damage?
 The exercise is uncomfortable because it reveals how much of the security posture is built on trust in things that have not been checked recently, or ever.